woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/projections.rst

     SET DATA TYPE geometry(Geometry,26910)
     USING ST_SetSRID(geom, 26910);

-This will update the SRID registration for the table's geometry column and set the SRID number of the geometries on the table, but leave the data un-transformed.
+This will update the SRID registration for the table's geometry column and set the SRID number of the geometries on the table, but not transform the data.